Chevre is a fresh cheese which is extremely simple to make. Chevre is a classic French cheese.

 Chevre will store in the fridge for 2-3 days.

 More Easy Soft Cheese Recipes

-Do you have any questions or comments about Chevre?
+Do you have any questions or comments about how to make our Chevre cheese recipe at home?
 Join the discussion over at the Curd Nerd Forum.
 We would love to hear from you!